 - Lint may also collect under and behind your dryer, so do not forget to clean these areas.

-- Avoid using an older space heater, if possible.
-When purchasing a new space heater, pay attention to the safety features.
+- Avoid using an older space heater, as it may not have adequate safety features compared to newer units.
+When purchasing a new space heater, ensure it is UL Listed and pay attention to the safety features.

 - Do not place a space heater near furniture, curtains or other objects that could easily catch fire.

 - If you plan to install an alternative heating system, such as a wood or pellet stove, follow the instructions.
 If you are unsure about how to properly install the system, consider hiring a professional to do the installation.